zq99/data-access-layer-vba-sql-server/README.md

 ## Implementation

 There are various examples of how to use the Data Access Layer in the module 'mdTestDataAccessLayer'.
-These examples include executing stored procs on the database to retrieve information as well as executing common CRUD operations.
+These examples include executing stored procs in the database to retrieve data, as well as those used for executing common CRUD operations.
 As a glimpse of how the layer works, here is a brief example of getting data from SQL Server using a simple SQL statement:

     Dim rstData     As New ADODB.Recordset